cmry/omesa/docs/index.md

  Tf-CV Result: 0.8
 ```

-## shed + Your Pipeline - Data To Features in 5 Minutes
+## `shed` + Your Pipeline - Data To Features in 5 Minutes

-shed was originally developed to be used as an easy data-to-features wrapper,
+The package was originally developed to be used as an easy data-to-features
-with as few dependencies as possible.
-For this purpose, the `Environment`
+wrapper, with as few dependencies as possible.
+For this purpose, the
-class was built, which allows minimal use of shed within an existing framework.
+`Environment` class was built, which allows minimal use of `shed` within an
+existing framework.
 An example of its use can be seen below.

 Say that we are starting session in which we would like to train on some data.
 We need a config name, a list of data, and what kind of features we wish to